mabnhdev/sonic-nas-manifest/README.md

 sonic_build -- clean binary
 ```

-Building one repository
+Build one repository
 -----------------------
 See the corresponding README.md file associated with the repo for the specific build commands, along with package dependencies.

-Building all repositories
+Build all repositories
 ---------------------------
 Issue the `sonic_build_all` command from the root directory to build all repos and create packages in the same root directory.
 ```